-While the minimax regret decision rule in Lemma 1 is based on misspecified regret, I evaluate any given decision rule $(T, \delta_0)$ based on its true regret.
-True regret is derived from accurate beliefs about $\beta$ , namely, that it follows a truncated normal distribution with (clustered) standard error $\sigma$ , and where truncation down-weights the insignificant region of the density (based on $\gamma$ ).
-The utility of action $a_1$ when a study is published and action $a_0$ when it is not, is given by and the expected welfare of the decision rule $(T, \delta_0)$ is given by
+We would like to compare decision-making outcomes in the unclustered and clustered regimes on the basis of regret.
+However, recall that the minimax regret decision rule in Lemma 1 is based on misspecified regret.
+Hence, to evaluate any given decision rule (T, δ_0) , we instead use true regret.
+True regret is derived from accurate beliefs about β , namely, that it follows a truncated normal distribution with (clustered) standard error σ , and where truncation downweights the insignificant region of the density (based on γ).
+The utility of action a_1 when a study is published and action a_0 when it is not, is given by and the expected welfare of the decision rule (T, δ_0) is given by